 Some will argue the denial of the supreme Court cannabis case results from the conservative of many of the Justices.
 If Trump’s replacement for the late Ruth Bader Ginsburg is confirmed, it will be even worse.

-Bridgewater brought up the that patients have no protection when testing positive on drug tests forced up them by employers.
+Bridgewater brought up that patients have no protection when testing positive on drug tests forced on them by employers.
 As a veteran suffering from Post-Traumatic Stress Disorder (PTSD), he needs his medical marijuana daily.